Do You Live in a World of Greed but Long for a World of Good?

 I have always longed for a world where people are as interested in each other’s good as their own.
 I have always lived in a world where people are more interested in competing for profit and status than in each other’s well-being.

 Now we are on the brink of a planetary tragedy.
 We have exploited too many natural resources and caused too much carbon buildup for nature to sustain us anymore.

 Nevertheless, we are trying!
 In my Impakter.com columns I not only chronicle threats to the common good but also ways to achieve it.
 I deplore our environmental misdeeds, but take hope in the many ingenious solutions we have come up with to save our beloved planet.

-Please join me as we travel with Bethany and Ben, Clare and William, through a harsh world changing under their feet.
-The world they long for, where they have sustained themselves contentedly for time out of mind, has been shattered by greedy corporate interests.
+There is more than one way to skin a cat.
+I have also written Eco-Fiction in my hope that story-telling can engage our hearts in the worlds we seek.
+I invite you to join Clare and William, Bethany and Ben in their quest through moor and meadow, marsh and mere and through a harsh world changing under their feet.
+In my Infinite Games series the world they long for, where they have sustained themselves contentedly for time out of mind, has been shattered by greedy corporate interests.
 Yet the Marshlanders have a plan…

 I promise never to share your email address with anyone else, and if you choose to unsubscribe, I’ve set things up so you can do that with one click.